 The simple past tense of regular verbs in English is not complicated or hard to learn.
 We form it by adding ‘ed’ (or ‘d’ if the verb ends in ‘e’) to the end of the base form* of a verb.
 Except for the verb ‘be,’ verbs are not conjugated in the past tense-- we use the same simple form for every person, singular or plural.

 *(The base form of a verb is usually the present tense for plurals, I, or you.
 It doesn't end in 's' like the 3rd person singular.)

 So ‘live’ in the past is ‘lived,’ ‘arrive’ is ‘arrived,’ ’like’ is ‘liked,’ ‘walk’ is ‘walked,’ and ‘play’ is ‘played.’

-"Before I married, I lived in central California, but my brother lived in Oregon.
+"Before I married, I lived in central California, but one brother lived in Oregon.
 Another brother and sister lived on the coast.
 We all liked to get together, so we visited each other when we could."

 If a verb ends in a consonant and then ‘y’, the ‘y’ changes to ‘i’